Christine Kroll, PhD

 Adjunct assistant professor, Department of Communication

-Kroll’s strong advocacy for online education extends beyond UB to the 64-campus State University of New York (SUNY) system and the Open SUNY initiative.
-Kroll holds multiple roles within SUNY, including serving as a member of the Open SUNY advisory board, an institutional readiness assessor and a core community of practice team member and research fellow for the Center for Online Teaching Excellence.
+Kroll also holds multiple roles within the State University of New York (SUNY), including serving as a member of the Open SUNY Advisory Board, an institutional readiness assessor and a core community of practice team member and research fellow for the Center for Online Teaching Excellence.
 Additionally, Kroll co-founded the UB Online Learning Collaborative and is a member of both the Pennsylvania State University COACTIVE Learning Lab team and the Continuing Education Association.

 A higher education professional with over twenty years of experience, Kroll holds a PhD in Communication from UB.
 Kroll’s research focuses on the optimization of pedagogy for self-regulated learning environments, specifically MOOCs (massive open online courses).
 As a result of her expertise, Kroll regularly presents at national conferences and is frequently invited to serve as a grant and proposal reviewer for national organizations.